Home What is? Install Overview CTQMC docker MnO FeSe SrVO3 LaVO3 Cerium Sr2IrO4 Ta2NiSe5 phonon High-throughput

 Docker Tutorial: Runing eDMFT in Docker

-This tutorial is useful to try the software without installing it locally, or to crosscheck the local installation.
+It is also useful to try the software without installing it locally, or to crosscheck the local installation.
 It only requires python with matplotlib (for plotting) and docker-desktop.
-The image name is haulek/edmft.

 Step 1: Install and Start Docker Desktop

-First, install Docker Desktop locally and start the application.
-Once Docker Desktop is running, use the search menu to look for the image by entering: haulek/edmft or edmft After finding the image, click on Pull to download it.
-This action will fetch the required image to execute eDMFT in Docker.
+First, install Docker Desktop locally and start the Docker application.
+Once Docker Desktop is running, use the search menu to look for the image by entering: haulek/edmftf or edmftf After finding the image, click on Pull to download it.
+The alternative is to issue in the command prompt

 Step 2: Create a Directory for Output Files

-Next, create an empty directory, we will call it examples, somewhere on your local drive.
+Next, create an empty directory ( we will call it examples) somewhere on your local drive.
 This directory will store files generated during the Docker run.
 Since graphical output is not included in this Docker, we will plot results using Python on local machine (outside Docker).
 We will copy all relevant Python plotting scripts into this local directory to ensure accessibility outside Docker.

 Step 3: Start an Interactive Docker Session

-Once the image is downloaded and the "examples" directory is created, start an interactive Docker session by running the following command:
+Once the image is downloaded and the examples directory is created, start an interactive Docker session by running the following command:

-docker run -it -v ./examples:/root/examples edmft /bin/bash
+docker run -it -v ./examples:/root/examples haulek/edmftf /bin/bash

-Here is what each part of the command does: The session will start an interactive shell.
+The session will start an interactive shell.
 In this shell, navigate to the examples directory by executing:

 cd ~/examples/